Visyond/website-hugo/site/content/casestudy/how-preparing-financial-statements-with-no-training-in-finance-became-a-1-hour-job.md

 ![Flexibility](/img/flexibility.png)

-> The remarkable thing in Visyond is that if I have a lot of cost items, I don’t need to worry where to type them: I can decide later what is an OPEX or a CAPEX by selecting and deselecting them from intuitive screens.
+> "The remarkable thing in Visyond is that if I have a lot of cost items, I don’t need to worry where to type them: I can decide later what is an OPEX or a CAPEX by selecting and deselecting them from intuitive screens."

 ## After Visyond

 Armando had a lot of data in Excel and other ERPs so the way for him to benefit immediately from Visyond was by importing his Excel files.

-With Visyond, _“I simply started to categorize the items in my model following an intuitive step-by-step dialogue.
+> “With Visyond, I simply started to categorize the items in my model following an intuitive step-by-step dialogue.
 The statements were ‘magically’ populated.
-This saved me a huge amount of time and mental sanity!”._
+This saved me a huge amount of time and mental sanity!"